Casus-B/Casus-custom-Chatfill-II/README.md

 ## 2.0

-- Altered the prompt's structure.  '<roleplay_system>' is now simply '<system>'.
-The 'core directives have been disconnected from the 'role' entry, so that each can be edited without having to worry about maintaining two copies of the former.
+- Altered the prompt's structure.  'roleplay_system' is now simply 'system'.
+The 'core directives' have been disconnected from the 'role' entry, so that each can be edited without having to worry about maintaining two copies of the former.

 - "roleplay_rules_reminder" is now simply "final_instructions."
 Tiny change, probably doesn't matter, but it does match the template in google's documentation on prompt strategies: https://ai.google.dev/gemini-api/docs/prompting-strategies#example_template_combining_best_practices